Wingto/SaverUse/README.md

 In media project, the real situation is a little bit difference from our imagine scence,
 <br>so it's very necessary for developers to design and make interface in back front screen,
 <br>which can conveninent to control and make sure client have a good experince in our art works,
-<br>"SaverUse" is coming, not only can we save the data from which we chose cutomize interface but also can encrypt out the contents of
+<br>"SaverUse" is coming, not only can we save the data from which we chose cutomize interface
-<br>any COMP referening an external.tox!
+<br>but also can encrypt out the contents of any COMP referening an external.tox!

 ## Functionality
 - **AddComp**